Why Adam likes to ask listing agents/sellers about video/pictures prior to showings

 See the following section in the Virginia Realtors Exclusive Right to Represent Buyer Agreement that some agents haven’t noticed:

-While not all listing agents in REIN use the REIN Standard Listing Agreement, here is what the listing agreement states on the subject:
+While not all listing agents in REIN use the REIN Standard Listing Agreement & some listing agents aren't part of REIN MLS, here is what the listing agreement states on the subject: